AlessandroCaula/fullstack_open/part4/README.md

 Make the required changes to the code so that it passes the test.
 The [toJSON](../part3/README.md#connecting-the-backend-to-a-database) method discussed in part 3 is an appropriate place for defining the id parameter.

+#### 4.10: Blog List Tests, step 3

+Write a test that verifies that making an HTTP POST request to the _/api/blogs_ URL successfully creates a new blog post.
+At the very least, verify that the total number of blogs in the system is increased by one.
+You can also verify that the content of the blog post is saved correctly to the database.

+Once the test is finished, refactor the operation to use async/await instead of promises.

+#### 4.11: Blog List Tests, step 4

+Write a test that verifies that if the _likes_ property is missing from the request, it will default to the value 0.
+Do not test the other properties of the created blogs yet.

+Make the required changes to the code so that it passes the test.